My name is Frank Peter, a middle-aged semi-pro musician and the sole proprietor and creator of Piano-ology…

 What Music Means to Me

-I am in love with music… and have made it a big part of my life because it challenges and excites so many things that make me feel alive.
+I LOVE music… and have made it a big part of my life because it challenges and excites so many things that make me feel alive.

 I do not consider myself to be “talented”.
 I don’t have perfect pitch.
 Technique did not come naturally to me.
 I have overcome severe problems with rhythm.
 My memory is so-so.
 I enjoy performing even though I still deal with performance anxiety.
 But I’ve worked very hard to get where I am today and take immense pride in never giving up when things get tough.